-Google’s main competition will no doubt be Samsung's Galaxy Z Fold 3, which has now been unveiled after Samsung's August Unpacked event, along with the Galaxy Flip 3.
+Google’s main competition will no doubt be Samsung's Galaxy Z Fold 4, which is gearing up to be unveiled at Samsung's August Unpacked event.
 Keep in mind, however, that we wouldn’t be getting a Pixel Fold (or any of its leaks) without Samsung Display developing a major component of the phone.

-Foldable phones may be in a tragic state at the moment, but the Pixel Fold — along with the upcoming foldables from Samsung — aims to shift the dynamic and bring about the era of foldable smartphones.
+Foldable phones may have been in a tragic state, but the Pixel Fold — along with the upcoming foldables from Samsung — aims to shift the dynamic and bring about the era of foldable smartphones.
 Samsung may have laid the foundation in 2019, but Google could bring folding phones to the mainstream.
 The Pixel Fold, or whatever it may be called, has yet to be officially announced, but we already know a thing or two about its price, release date, design, and more.

 With this being Google’s first Pixel phone with an entirely different form factor, it’s difficult to pinpoint when the Pixel Fold will be revealed.
-That said, a report from The Elec from earlier this year suggested the Fold will arrive by the end of 2021 or early 2022.
-Google's Pixel Fall Launch event has come and gone, however, which means the Pixel Fold launch is leaning more towards 2022.
+That said, a report from The Elec suggested the Fold would arrive by the end of 2021 or early 2022.
+That didn't happen, and Google I/O 2022 has already shown off what we can expect until early 2023.

 As previously reported, Google's first foldable has remerged thanks to new animations spotted in the Android 12L Beta 2, indicating the highly anticipated Pixel Fold may not be canceled after all, as previously suspected by display analyst Ross Young.
 What's more, it's expected to sport a similar design to the Oppo Find N.